SumanDuduka/U.S.-E-Commerce-Trends-Analysis-with-Tableau-and-PostgreSQL/README.md

 # U.S. E-Commerce Analysis

 ## Project Overview
 This project analyzes U.S. e-commerce sales trends using **Tableau** and **PostgreSQL** to identify high-performing states, seasonal sales patterns, and customer demographics.
-The insights guide strategic store setup and inventory planning.
+The insights guide strategic store setup and inventory planning.The dataset used in this project contains **286,393** rows and **36** columns.

 ## Tools Used
 - **Tableau** (Data Visualization)